MaximDanilin847/reurasp_googlecalendar/README.md

 - Add color-coding for exams

 # FIRST LAUNCH
-To run, you should install all the libraries used:
+1) install all the libraries used:
 ```
 pip install webdriver_manager
 pip install selenium